Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

-Let $K^B_m$ be the full simplicial complex on $\{1,\dots,m\}$, endowed with the weight function of $B_m$ (see Section \ref{sec:precise-matching-Bn}).
+For each $m$ with $1 \leq m \leq n$, let $K^B_m$ be the full simplicial complex on $\{1,\dots,m\}$, endowed with the weight function of $B_m$ (see Section \ref{sec:precise-matching-Bn}).
 We are going to construct a precise matching for the case $\tilde C_n$ using the precise matching on $K^B_m$.

 For $h \in \{0,\dots, n\}$ set